Oak Lawn (Washington, D.C.): 17th-19th centuries

 The land where Oak Lawn stood was originally called Widow's Mite.
-The first known owner was James Langworth from Charles County, Maryland, who acquired the property on August 18, 1660.
-Family members of his son, William, later sold the 600 acre (243 ha) land inheritance containing Widow's Mite to John Bowling.
+The first known owner was a man named James Langworth from Charles County, Maryland, who acquired the property on August 18, 1660.
+Family members of his son, William, later sold the 600 acre land inheritance containing Widow's Mite to John Bowling.
 His family sold the land to Thomas Fletchell after Bowling's death.
-Fletchell's son, Thomas, inherited the land, and it was later granted to James Holmead on July 8, 1725.
-At the time Widow's Mite was said to be shaped like a parallelogram with its boundaries extending from around north of the Old Naval Observatory to present-day Florida Avenue, 17th Street, and Rock Creek Park.
+Fletchell's son, also named Thomas, inherited the land, and it was later sold to Anthony Holmead on July 8, 1725.
+(Note: Sources cited at Holmead's Burying Ground give the date of Holmead's purchase as 1718 or 1726) At the time Widow's Mite was said to be shaped like a parallelogram with its boundaries extending from around north of the Old Naval Observatory to present-day Florida Avenue, 17th Street, and Rock Creek Park.

-The Holmead family owned the land for several decades and when the City of Washington was laid out, Widow's Mite was only a 16-acre (6.5 ha) estate.
-Holmead sold the property to Colonel Michael Nourse, who built the Federal-style estate house around 1820.
+The Holmead family owned the land for several decades and by the time the City of Washington was laid out, Widow's Mite was only a 16 acre estate.
+Holmead sold the property to Colonel Michael Nourse, chief clerk at the Treasury Department, who built the Federal-style estate house around 1820.
 Due to complaints from his children and the long commute to work, Nourse sold the property in 1835.
-It was later acquired by businessman and politician Thomas P. Morgan, who served as superintendent of police and city commissioner and is half the namesake of the Adams Morgan neighborhood.
+It was later acquired by businessman and politician Thomas P. Morgan, who served as superintendent of police and city commissioner and indirectly became half the namesake of the Adams Morgan neighborhood.

 When Morgan bought the estate in 1866, it was around 10 acres (4 ha) and was bounded by present-day 19th Street, Columbia Road, Connecticut Avenue, and Florida Avenue.
 The surrounding area was still largely undeveloped.
-The Holmead's Burying Ground was just to the south and on nearby present-day California Street there was a training area for soldiers.
+Holmead's Burying Ground was just to the south and on nearby present-day California Street there was a training area for soldiers.
 In 1873 Morgan greatly expanded the house into a large and impressive four-story Second Empire-style building which included a large wing in the rear.
 Morgan renamed the property Oak Lawn due to the large oak tree that stood a few yards from his house.
 The tree, nicknamed Treaty Oak, was estimated to be a few hundred years old at the time.
 There were legends about the tree, the most well known being it was the site of a treaty between early settlers and members of the local Nacotchtank tribe.

 One year after his new house was complete, Morgan sold Oak Lawn to Edward C. Dean, a businessman who served as president of the Potomac Terra Cotta Company.
 The property was also called Dean's Estate after he acquired it.
 After he died in 1899, Dean's widow, Amanda, continued to live on the estate.